eleaunord/42-CPP04/README.md

 ## Exercise 03: Interface & recap

 The goal of this exercise is to implement and understand the concept of interfaces in C++ through the use of pure abstract classes.
+An interface is a construct that defines a contract for classe, specifying what functions they must implement w/t providing the implementations itself.
+An interface can be created using pure abstract classes (a class that contains at least one pure virtual function).
+An interface cannot be instantiated directly bc of its pure virtual function(s).
+Only classes that inherit from the interface and provide concrete implementations for all pure virtual functions can be instantiated.

+_Tests_

+NB : to chek if we're doing a deep copy of a Character, we need to ensure that when we are copying a Character we are not just copying the pointers to the AMateria objects in the inventory but creating entirely new copies of the AMateria objects themselves.
+After a copy is made, changes to the AMateria objects in the original character should not affect the AMateria objects in the copied character and vice versa.